manhar1087/HR-Policies-Chatbot/README.md

 ### Setup

 Open the Jupyter Notebook in Google Colab:
-Navigate to the cloned repository and open the API_model.ipynb file.
+Navigate to the repository and open the API_model.ipynb file.

-Libraries Required
+Libraries Required:
 Ensure you have the following libraries installed:

 For Generative AI and Embeddings: